SennovE/PyCalc/README.md

      ```
      </details>

-1. Also in the submodule `operations` there is an implementation of the `fft algorithm`, which also allows for fast multiplication, which can be used when calculating the multiplication of polynomials that do not have huge powers or coefficients.
+1. Also, in the submodule `operations` there is an implementation of the `fft algorithm`, which also allows for fast multiplication, which can be used when calculating the multiplication of polynomials that do not have huge powers or coefficients.